Skip to main content

 Charleston, Missouri · FDIC Cert #17830

-Citizens Bank of Charleston is an FDIC-insured bank (Certificate #17830) with $174M in total assets and $141M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Charleston, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.50%.
-BankHealthData assigns a composite Health Grade of C (53/100).
+This is the FDIC profile for Citizens Bank of Charleston, an FDIC-insured bank (Certificate #17830) with $174M in total assets and $141M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Charleston, Missouri, the bank maintains a Tier 1 capital ratio of 19.23% (Well-Capitalized) and a nonperforming loan ratio of 0.50%.
+BankHealthData assigns a composite Health Grade of A (88/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Citizens Bank of Charleston (FDIC cert 17830) is a community bank — $174M in total assets, $141M in deposits, serving the Charleston, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 19.23% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.50% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 21.3% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.